Agree with our rating?

 The company is a registered ISO of Wells Fargo Bank, N.A., Concord, California, and is headquartered at 238 West Chapman Avenue, Suite #201, Orange, California 92866 with a second location listed at 1342 Bell Ave Ste 3C Tustin, CA 92780-6440.
 Danny Choi is listed as a founder of Best Merchant Rates.

-Best Merchant Rates Reviews and Complaints
+Best Merchant Rates Customer Reviews

 Here's What Their Clients Say

-Total Online Complaints
+Total Online Complaints <10

-Live Customer Support
+Live Customer Support Yes

-Most Common Complaint
+Most Common Complaint N/A

 Low Complaint Total

 There are approximately 10 negative Best Merchant Rates reviews online, none of which outright accuse the company of being a scam or a ripoff.
 Common Best Merchant Rates complaints include processing errors, unexpected PCI compliance fees, and undisclosed 48-month equipment leases.
-In two of the complaints, the company enforced the terms of the equipment leases even when merchants alleged that they had not been properly informed of the lease terms at the point of signing.
-Although the company’s overall complaint rate is low for its size and time in business, its grade has been lowered due to the content rather than the amount of complaints.
+In two of the complaints, the company enforced the terms of the equipment leases even when clients alleged that they had not been properly informed of the lease terms at the point of signing.
+Although the company’s overall complaint rate is low for its size and time in business, its grade has been lowered due to the content rather than the number of complaints.
 These complaints of long-term equipment leases are especially troublesome in light of the company’s presentation of itself as a merchant advocacy group.
 If you have your own Best Merchant Rates review to make, please do so in the comments below.

 Best Merchant Rates Lawsuits and Fines

 We have not found any outstanding class-action lawsuits or FTC complaints filed against Best Merchant Rates.
-Dissatisfied merchants who wish to pursue a non-litigious course of action against the company should consider reporting it to the relevant supervisory organizations.
+Dissatisfied clients who wish to pursue a non-litigious course of action against the company should consider reporting it to the relevant supervisory organizations.

-Best Merchant Rates Customer Service Options
+Best Merchant Rates Customer Support Options

 The Best Merchant Rates website lists a support contact form and multiple dedicated support phone numbers, but these channels are not sufficient to qualify it as a top-rated payment processor for customer service at this time.

-Best Merchant Rates BBB Rating and Report
+Best Merchant Rates Online Ratings

-0
+BBB Reports 0

 No BBB Complaints